 C. Fully open and close the door to make sure nothing hinders the counterweights or the door's travel.
 Fix any obstructions before you proceed.

-D. To open the door manually, push the bottom toward the upward until it gently rests in its open position.
+D. To open the door manually, push the bottom toward the outside, and slowly guide it upward until it gently rests in its open position.
+Close the door by gently pulling the bottom down until the door closes fully.